 WHO WE ARE

 Body Balance For You is a private office in Santa Fe, NM that offers various massage therapy services to the general public.
-We are staffed by Licensed Massage Therapists.
+We are staffed by Licensed Massage Therapists and Licensed Social Workers.

 WE COLLECT PERSONAL INFORMATION: PRIMARY PURPOSES

 Like all medical professions, we collect, use and disclose personal information in order to serve our clients.
 For our clients, the primary purpose for collecting personal information is to provide treatment.
 For example, we collect information about a client’s health history, including their family history, physical condition, function and social situation in order to help us assess what their health needs are, to advise them of their options and then to provide the health care they choose to have.
 A second primary purpose is to obtain a baseline of health and social information so that in providing on going health services we can identify changes that occur over time.